pvis2022/pvis2022/_collections/_program/0-sessions.md

 date: 2022-03-21
 ---

+<span class="attention">Program has changed.</span>  Sessions 2 and 5 were swapped and time slots of other sessions were slightly shifted.
+(2022-04-08)

 PacificVis 2022 hosts two keynotes, eight technical sessions, visual data storytelling contest, and social events.

 {% include timetable.md %}